 (Ed.
 We’ve since come up with better recording practices, so don’t worry about sending in advice, but it took a few sessions yet, so this won’t be the end of our recording problems in this Journal!)

 We didn’t do much during Session 4a – we just partially advanced the Shumi Village sidequest.
 The Elder assigns his assistant to help finish the Laguna statue, but it’s still not enough.
-As a result, the Elder tries to assign a Shumi called “Artisan” as well.
+As a result, the Elder tries to assign a Shumi called “Artisan” to help the project.
 Artisan isn’t feeling very creative though, so you have to find a friend of his in Fisherman’s Horizon to send him a message that helps revive his spark.
 We did about half the quest during Session 4A and finished it during Session 4 proper.

 Oh, and we also found our lost Ifrit card while we were mucking around in Session 4a.
 At last!

 Our first self-imposed mission for Session 4 proper… and one that ended up being strung along for most of the day… was to continue to hunt down rare Triple Triad cards.
-We started by clearing the Balamb Garden Card Club, a school club dedicated to Triple Triad, whose members kept up hidden identities for some reason (we actually started this sidequest during Session 4a, but we lost all of it thanks losing a game and reloading, only to discover we hadn’t saved at any point after our wins).
-Most Card Club members were actually just generic NPCs that walked from room to room, and many of them only show up randomly.
+We started by clearing the Balamb Garden Card Club, a school club dedicated to Triple Triad, whose members kept up hidden identities for some reason (we actually started this sidequest during Session 4a, but we lost all of it thanks losing a game and reloading, only to discover we hadn’t saved at any point after our wins!).
+Most Card Club members were actually just generic NPCs that walked from room to room, meaning you can easily miss them as they walk off the set, and many of them only show up randomly.
 We might have never found them if not for the internet.
-There’s no direct reward for completing the quest, but several CC members have rare cards: “Queen Heart” (Xu) has Carbuncle, “Master King” (Quistis, who keeps up being a sexual creeper by sneaking into your bedroom at night for a card game) has Gilgamesh, and optional CC member Joker has two rewards (he upgrades your stats menu with more information, for whatever that’s worth, and he has the Leviathan card).
+There’s no direct reward for completing the quest, but several CC members have rare cards: “Queen Heart” (Xu) has Carbuncle, “Master King” (Quistis, who keeps up being a sexual creeper by sneaking into your bedroom at night for a card game) has Gilgamesh, and optional CC member Joker has two rewards: he upgrades your stats menu with more information, for whatever that’s worth, and he has the Leviathan card.
 Whatever, done and done.
 Kyle Carded two T-Rexaurs while we were trying to get Joker’s stuff.

 After this, we went after a few other rare cards that were available, guided along by Kyle’s strategy guide and a few walkthroughs.
 First we went back to Dollet, where the dreaded Random rule was in play.
 We later used a famous RNG manipulation trick to put an end to that, but before we managed it, Kyle actually struggled through a few rounds to win the Siren card legit!
 Next, we went to Deling City in Galbadia to bargain with Rinoa’s father.
 Rinoa’s dad had Rinoa’s card, but openly refused to play it until we gave him Ifrit.
 This is confusing, since it’s not like he trades for it or anything, and you can’t even give it to him: you have to deliberately lose Ifrit to him and then hope he plays Rinoa randomly in later games!
 And we had just gotten Ifrit back!
 I can’t imagine how frustrating it must have been to play this quest without twenty years of internet posts reassuring them that everything’s on the up-and-up!